flashxio/FlashX-doc/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
 summary:
 ---

 FlashX performs data analytics in the form of graphs and matrices.
-It runs in a variety of hardwares and can utilize solid-state drives (SSDs) to scale to large datasets in a single machine.
+It runs on a variety of hardware and can utilize solid-state drives (SSDs) to scale to large datasets in a single machine.
 It has two main components:

 * FlashGraph is a general-purpose programming framework with a vertex-centric